korawica/sqlplate/README.md

 ### Data Quality

 This package handle generate SQL statement only.
-For a data quality part, you can use the quality template.
+For the data quality part, this package can use quality templates instead.

-> [!IMPORTANT]
-> This feature does not support yet!!!

 ```python
 from sqlplate import SQLPlate